-How to Find Your 10K Race Pace (Plus Chart to Download as PDF)
+How to Find Your 10K Race Pace (Plus Running Pace Chart to Download)

 A 10K race is one of the harder races on your body.
-Normal times for non-professionals range from 30-60 minutes and are thus close to your individual anaerobic threshold.
-This basically means the pace at which you can run for 60 minutes without a loss in performance.
+Typical times for non-professional runners range from 30 to 60 minutes and are close to your individual anaerobic threshold, or the pace at which you can run for 60 minutes without a loss in performance.

-All you need to estimate your own individual anaerobic threshold is a stopwatch, a flat place to run and some motivation.
+All you need to estimate your individual anaerobic threshold is a stopwatch, a flat place to run, and some motivation.

-- Warm up for 10-15 minutes.
-Start off slow and finish at a faster pace.
+- Warm up for 10 to 15 minutes.
+Start slow and finish at a faster pace.

-- Now do 5 X 100-m strides – jog back to where you started as a break between strides.
+- Begin jogging in 5 X 100-m strides – jog back to where you started as a break between strides.

-- Then run 1,000 meters as fast as you can and jot down the time.
+- Graduate by running 1,000 meters as fast as possible and jot down the time.
 This step should get your body up to speed and your legs ready to run fast.

-- Then rest for 10 minutes.
-Don’t stand or sit while you wait, move around and stay loose.
+- Rest for 10 minutes but don’t stand or sit while you wait.
+Move around and stay loose.

-- Now run 5,000 meters as fast as you can – and don’t forget to jot down the time.
+- Now it’s time to run 5,000 meters as fast as you can – and don’t forget to jot down the time.